nader-eloshaiker/mat-datetimepicker/README.md

-# Material Datetimepicker for @angular/material 8.2.x
+# Material Datetimepicker for @angular/material 8 and 9

+## Versions

+download v4.x.x for Angular 8
+download v5.x.x for Angular 9

 ## Description